exilon/QuickLogger/README.md

 ## QuickLogger
 ----------

-Delphi library for logging on files, console, memory, email, rest, eventlog, redis, ide debug messages or throw events.
+Delphi/fpc library for logging on files, console, memory, email, rest, eventlog, redis, ide debug messages or throw events.

 ----------
 Quick Logger is asynchronous.
 All logs are sent to a queue and don't compromises your application flow.
 You can define many providers to sent every log entry and decide what level accepts every one.